Erzhan004/WeatherApp2/README.md

 User examples for login purposes.
 Here they are:

 Main Admin:
-Username: Erzhan
+Username: Erzhan,
 Password: admin001

 Admin created by the Main Admin:
-Username: TestAdmin
+Username: TestAdmin,
 Password: 161291

 Regular User:
-Username: TestUser
+Username: TestUser,
 Password: 161291

 User who has been deleted by the Admin:
-Username: TestDel
+Username: TestDel,
 Password: 161291